Mustapha-AJEGHRIR/klee_project_audio/README.md

 Count the amount of concurrent speakers in an Audio.

 **Dataset and model :**
-The dataset and the model are both in the reference page.
+The dataset and the model are both in the reference page (see the notion link).